 Parking overnight at a DoC Standard campsite

-You don’t think about them until you need them, but when you’re living in a campervan, access to rubbish bins becomes quite important.
+You don’t think about them until you need them, but when you’re living in a campervan, access to rubbish bins becomes essential.

 Staying overnight at a Scenic DoC campground

 Spending the night in a campervan at a scenic DoC campsite is quite a treat.
 These sites are usually located in the most beautiful places, hence the name.
-In terms of the general facilities, they’re the same as the standard campsite.
-A drop toilet, water and potentially showers, rubbish bins, BBQ’s and tables.
+The general facilities are the same as the standard campsite: a drop toilet, water and potentially showers, rubbish bins, BBQs and tables.

-There is one key difference here however, aside from the ‘scenic-ness’ and that is electricity.
-At a scenic campsite, you have the option of connecting to electricity which allows you to recharge any electronics.
+There is one key difference here, aside from the ‘scenic-ness’, which is electricity.
+At a scenic campsite, you can connect to electricity, which allows you to recharge any electronics.
 The cost for a powered site is about $18NZD.
-The cost for an unpowered site however is $15NZD per night.
+However, the price for an unpowered site is $15NZD per night.
 Given the amenities are the same for the Standard campsite and the Scenic campsite, you’re paying $8NZD extra for the view.

 Parking overnight at DoC Serviced Campsites

-Serviced campsites have the widest range of, you guessed it, services.
-They have flushing toilets, hot showers, laundry facilities, rubbish bins, tables and BBQ’s.
-As with the Scenic sites, you have the option of connecting to electricity by choosing a powered site.
-An unpowered site is $20NZD a night, A powered site will cost you $23NZD per person per night.
+Serviced campsites have the broadest range of, you guessed it, services.
+They have flushing toilets, hot showers, laundry facilities, rubbish bins, tables and BBQs.
+As with the Scenic sites, you can connect to electricity by choosing a powered site.
+An unpowered site is $20NZD a night.
+A powered site will cost you $23NZD per person per night.

 Booking and paying for DoC Campsites

-Each campsite has it’s own way that you’ll need to pay.
+Each campsite has its way that you’ll need to pay.
 Some cannot be booked in advance.
 It’s a little confusing.
-I’d recommend reading this information from the DoC which will give you instructions based on a campsite you choose.
-It also talks about the DoC Campsite Pass which you can purchase and use for a selected time frame.
+I recommend reading this information from the DoC, which will give you instructions based on your chosen campsite.
+It also talks about the DoC Campsite Pass, which you can purchase and use for a selected time frame.

 Where can I park my campervan in New Zealand for some luxury?

-There may be times when you want to wash clean the smell of campervan living.
-Maybe you want to swim in a pool, or use a really nice bathroom.
-You might even want to sleep in a normal bed for a night.
+There may be times when you want to wash and clean the smell of campervan living.
+Maybe you want to swim in a pool or use a nice bathroom.
+You might even want to sleep in a regular bed for a night.
 In the New Zealand campervanning world, a holiday park is the equivalent of a nice hotel.
-Now, I don’t want to talk them up too much, because some aren’t that great, as with anything I guess.
-If, however, you land in a nice one, they can be just the refresher you need.
+Now, I don’t want to talk them up too much because some aren’t that great, as with anything.
+But, if you land in a nice one, they can be just the refresher you need.

 Facilities in holiday parks

-Holiday parks will often say that they have wifi.
-WiFi and good reception are really difficult to get in New Zealand and so it can be tempting to get sucked in to this ‘holiday park wifi’ myth.
+Holiday parks will often say that they have WiFi.
+WiFi and good reception are challenging to get in New Zealand, so getting sucked into this ‘holiday park WiFi’ myth can be tempting.
 It is a myth.
-While you may get 500mb daily, for free, many holiday parks will ‘sell’ a certain amount of gigs.
-Which would be great, but the wifi almost never works.
-We’d highly recommend avoiding buying wifi at a campsite, even if you’re desperate for it.
+While you may get 500MB daily for free, many holiday parks will ‘sell’ a certain amount of gigs.
+Which would be great, but the WiFi seldom works.
+We recommend avoiding buying WiFi at a campsite, even if you’re desperate for it.